 - Filing judgment liens.

 - Employers can charge a service fee for each pay period;

-- Overtime pay and bonuses are subject to the garnishment.
-So even if you earn extra money your creditors benefit.
+- Overtime pay and bonuses are subject to garnishment.
+So even if you earn extra money, your creditors benefit.

 - The law prohibits an employer from firing an employee for the first garnishment.
 There is no protection from a second garnishment.
 Employers can look for other reasons to fire an employee.